laekov/thucstss-2020-lab3/README.md

 Note that you are __only allowed to modify__ `models.py` in this task.
 You may add debug code anywhere, but please remove them in your final submission.

+#### Hint

+The code can run without any modification, while the accuracy can only reach $0.85$.
+If you correctly added the layers, the accuracy typically go over $0.9$.

 ### Task #2: Better accuracy (50pts)

 In the previous task, you finished a basic convolutional neural network to recognize captcha, but it is far not accurate enough.
 In this task, you are going to design your own network and try different parameters to make the accuracy as high as possible.

-In the lower part of `models.py`, you can see an empty `AdvancedModel` class with empty implementation and a `TODO` mark.
+In the lower part of `models.py`, you can see `AdvancedModel` class with empty implementation and a `TODO` mark.
 Your can either copy the base model above and modify it, or create a brand new model by yourself.
-You may learn ResNet, VGG or other famous networks in computer vision online and implement it, and see which is better.

 You may also modify the training parameters, optimizer or even training method in `main.py`.
 However, if you do so, please duplicate `main.py` to `main_advance.py` and modify the copy, so that the TA can better recognize what efforts you have done.